 This secluded and quiet little beach is the perfect spot for swimming, a picnic lunch, and volleyball with friends or family.
 Westport Sand Lake Beach (map) is an easy 20-minute walk from the center of the town, so you can meander back and cool off with some ice cream from Vanilla Bean’s Cafe & Creamery once you’ve enjoyed your day in the sun.

 Rent a Stand-Up Paddle Board or Get to Westport by Kayak

 Westport is incredibly water-sport friendly, so if you’re a lover of SUP, kayaking, or any other kind of boating it’s a great area.
 The Westboro Harbour is well-laid out and equipped with washroom and BBQ areas that anyone can use, so many people will bring their boats and dock there for an afternoon.

-You can rent a stand up paddle board in the village for $55/ half a day, at Lake Effects, or bring your own paddle board or kayak if you have one.
+You can rent a stand-up paddleboard in the village for $55/ half a day, at Lake Effects, or bring your own paddleboard or kayak if you have one.
 If you’re an avid kayaker, the lake system in the area means that you can go quite a ways.
 Many people rent kayaks from Rideau Tours, and from there’s it a 9km kayak to Westport.
 That’s a full day in of itself and probably best for avid kayakers, but it tells you just how wonderful this area is.
-The water in Upper Rideau Lake is exceptionally calm so if you have any water sport equipment of your own, bring it!
+The water in Upper Rideau Lake is exceptionally calm so if you have any water sports equipment of your own, bring it!

 Explore the Town of Westport

 The town of Westport only spans a few blocks, so you can easily walk anywhere.
 Many of the shops are independently owned businesses, as are cafés, the bakery, and the ice cream shop.
 Yes, those are singular pronouns.
 This place is small, and bursting with charm.
-Make your way down to the harbour and enjoy a stroll along the water, or pop in to a shop to explore.
+Make your way down to the harbor and enjoy a stroll along the water, or pop into a shop to explore.